FREQUENTLY ASKING QUESTIONS

 Why shouldn't I buy my prescription lenses online?

 You wouldn't have a suit tailored online, would you?
 The lenses in your glasses are pretty much tailor-made, using a number of individualized measurements that can only be taken in person.
 This requires a skilled, professional hand.
 An error of just a couple of millimeters can mean the difference between clear vision and dire discomfort.
-You also miss out on free eyewear adjustments, a knowledgeable experienced optician who is happy to answer any questions you might have, the soft music playing on the stereo and fun, unique atmosphere of the Eye Spot
+You also miss out on free eyewear adjustments, a knowledgeable experienced optician who is happy to answer any questions you might have, the soft music playing on the stereo, and the fun, unique atmosphere of the Eye Spot

 Are you able to replace lenses in my own frame?